 NY Times editors ‘quite willing to cooperate with the government’

 The symbiotic relationship between the US corporate media and the government has been known for some time.
-American intelligence agencies play the press like a musical instrument, using it it to selectively leak information at opportune moments to push US soft power and advance Washington’s interests.
+American intelligence agencies play the press like a musical instrument (specifically a “mighty wurlitzer,” boasted CIA co-founder Frank Wisner), using it to selectively leak information at opportune moments to push US soft power and advance Washington’s interests.

 But rarely is this symbiotic relationship so casually and publicly acknowledged.